USDA-FSA/fsa-design-system/guides/content/voice-and-tone.md

 Here are a few sentences, that exemplify tone of voice:

-"We created this guide for reference on an as-needed basis.
-It’s here when you’re wondering whether to capitalize the word federal, for instance, or when you’re wondering how to create a friendly, informational tone."
+> We created this guide for reference on an as-needed basis.
+It’s here when you’re wondering whether to capitalize the word federal, for instance, or when you’re wondering how to create a friendly, informational tone.

 ## Use contractions